 It was still early in the day and we were the only ones at the temple complex.
 The first structure we went inside was the Ramalingeshwara temple.
 It is sandwiched between the Lakshmaneshwara temple and the Shatrugnalingeshwara temple.

 The temple consists of a sanctum (garbhagriha), a vestibule (antarala) and a hall (navaranga) with decorative pillars.
 The temple porch and pillars are decorated with various deities.
+I could make out a depiction of Trivikrama on the southern wall.
 This pillar, just before the entrance below has Ganesha carved into it.

 The big hall called navaranga is supported by four beautifully carved pillars with a rounded shivalinga at the far end.
-The pillars in the centre depict dancers and musicians.
-Shielded from the wind and Sun by the surrounding walls, they still have the carvings in a very healthy state.
+The pillars in the center depict dancers and musicians.
+Shielded from the wind and sun by the surrounding walls, they still have the carvings in a very healthy state.

-Another interesting aspect of this temple is the carvings on the ceiling which displays a sculpture of Uma-Mahesvara (Shiva with his consort Parvati) surrounded by an ensemble of ashtadikpalas (guardians in eight directions).
+Another interesting aspect of this temple is the carvings on the ceiling which display a sculpture of Uma-Mahesvara (Shiva with his consort Parvati) surrounded by an ensemble of ashtadikpalas (guardians in eight directions).

-The back wall of the Lakshmaneshwara temple features a carving of the Kali goddess.
+After exploring the interiors we walk towards the back of the temple where you can find a daring carving of the Kali goddess.

-Just opposite to the Lakshmaneshwara Temple lies another similar temple, which I am guessing is the Shatrugneshwara Temple.
-It has similar design as of the Lakshmaneshwara Temple with decorated pillars and ceiling.
+On the east of the Ramalingeshwara Temple lies another similar temple, which is called the Shatrugneshwara Temple.
+It has a similar design as the Lakshmaneshwara Temple with decorated pillars and a ceiling.
 The Nandi statue here is missing.
-Maybe it broke or was stolen.
+Maybe it was broken or more probably stolen.

 This hall is also supported by decorated hexagonal pillars depicting dancers.